Frequently Asked Questions

 ESU does not carry general liability insurance.
 ESU is subject to the Kansas Tort Claims Act, which provides liability protection for the University and its employees.
 The University does maintain limited catastrophic loss insurance for certain facilities.
 In addition, the State of Kansas maintains liability insurance for the operation of ESU vehicles and those riding on official state business.

-It is generally a good idea to have participants in off campus activities read and sign a form acknowledging their understanding and assumption of risks.
+It is generally a good idea to have participants in off-campus activities read and sign a form acknowledging their understanding and assumption of risks.
 Please contact your Dean’s office if you need more information regarding domestic student trips.
-The Study Abroad Office, 341-5374, maintains guidelines that must be followed for study abroad programs.
+The Office of International Education, 341-5374, maintains guidelines that must be followed for study abroad programs.

-- Can I use other’s copyrighted material in a course I teach at the University?
+Can I use materials copyrighted by others in a course I teach at the University?

-Under the principles of “Fair Use,” other’s copyrighted materials may be used in limited portions for teaching, research and scholarship.
+Under the principles of “Fair Use,” materials copyrighted by others may be used in limited portions for teaching, research, and scholarship.
 Additional rules apply to the use of electronic copies.
 University Libraries and Archives assist employees with requesting permission to use copyrighted works.
 University policy on the “Use of Copyrighted Material” is available in the University Policy Manual.

-- Is what an employee tells General Counsel confidential?
+Is the information an employee tells General Counsel confidential?

 Unless privilege is waived, information provided for the purpose of obtaining legal advice is privileged as to third parties.
 This information may not be privileged as to other University officials.
 Privilege determinations are made based on the facts and circumstances of the case.